 All this detail may feel overwhelming for you, which is okay.
 Self-care is a commitment and taking baby steps towards your goals will help you achieve them.

 Identify the support you need from the people around you to achieve your self-care goals.
 If your goal is to be more social, choose a friend to schedule a weekly phone call with.
 You could also make a list of the friends, coworkers and family members you go to after a hard day at home or work.
 Distress Centre is available when you need to talk.
-Contact us by phone or online chat.
+Contact us by phone, text or online chat.

 Tip: Discussing your plan with a counsellor or trusted friend may help you confirm the self-care goals and activities that are best for you.